aigarsdz/olden/README.md

 Go to [releases](https://github.com/aigarsdz/olden/releases) section and download the file that fits your OS.
 For MacOS it's dmg, for Windows - zip.
-I haven't provided a Linux package because I need to do more testing and research on it, but it will be available in the next release.
+I haven't provided a Linux package because I need to do more testing and research on it, but it will be available in the next minor release.
 I also haven't made a Windows installer because it requires a code signing certificate, so I postponed it for a while.
 I will add it alongside auto updater at some point.